 SERVING THE COMMUNITY

-The DDC Oral History Project tells the story of the founding and evolution of the Double Discovery Centeran education and youth development program based at Columbia University in New York City.
-The project was organized and implemented by participants in the Teagle-DDC Freedom and Citizenship Program.
-The Program introduces high school students to college-level work, places their experiences as twenty first-century New Yorkers in a historical conversation that dates back to the ancient world, and prepares them for lives as active, responsible citizens.
-Visit the Teagle Dreamers website.
+The Center for American Studies is committed to civic education and engagement with the community at large.
+In partnership with the Double Discovery Center, American Studies sponsors the Freedom and Citizenship program, which introduces high school students to college-level work in the humanities, places their experiences as twenty first-century New Yorkers in a historical conversation dating back to the ancient world, and prepares them for lives as active, responsible citizens.

 "Where is American Literature?"